-You most often see results for a hemoglobin test as part of a complete blood count test.
-A CBC is part of a common collection of tests that are often ordered by a provider to assess your overall health.
-For this reason, having a hemoglobin test does not necessarily mean that your provider suspects that you have a health problem.
+You most often see results for a hemoglobin test as part of a CBC test, a common collection of tests often ordered by a provider to assess your overall health.
+For this reason, having a hemoglobin test does not necessarily mean your provider suspects a health problem.

 Finding a Hemoglobin Test

-A hemoglobin test is most commonly conducted by a licensed professional in a healthcare setting.
-It is usually part of a complete blood count test that is done in a doctor’s office, clinic, laboratory, or hospital.
+A hemoglobin test is most commonly conducted by a licensed professional in a health care setting.
+It is usually part of a CBC test done in a doctor’s office, clinic, laboratory, or hospital.
 The test may be performed with a blood draw or a fingerstick test.

 A hemoglobin test is normally prescribed by a doctor, so talk with your health care provider if you have symptoms that could be related to abnormal hemoglobin levels.